Jason Becker: Musical style

 Considered a virtuoso guitarist and one of the top players of his time, Becker studied the works of violinist Niccolò Paganini and was a playing partner with Marty Friedman.
 He later arranged Paganini's 5th Caprice, performing it during an instructional guitar video.
 Becker's compositions often include high speed scalar and arpeggio passages—trademarks of his shred style of guitar playing.
 Often incorporating advanced techniques such as sweep picking, alternate picking, artificial harmonic accenting, tapping and hybrid picking; he was among the leaders of the field during the technical shred guitar and neoclassical metal trend of the mid to late 1980s and is still respected and honored by his musician peers today.
 The song "Serrana" appearing in the album Perspective, is an example of his sweep-picking skills.
 He demonstrated the arpeggio sequence during a clinic at the Atlanta Institute of Music.
 A video of this performance first appeared on his Hot Licks guitar instructional video.

 Influence on other guitarists

-Becker's playing has proven to be influential on countless guitarists, including Nita Strauss, Guthrie Govan, Herman Li, Chris Broderick, and Daniel Mongrain, among others.
+Many guitarists cite Becker's playing as an influence, including Nita Strauss, Guthrie Govan, Herman Li, Chris Broderick, and Daniel Mongrain, among others.